jelilakjaly/test-projects-tictactoe-7/README.md

 ## Lets go

-This is an updated version of tictactoe-1 game.
+This is an updated version of tictactoe-2 game.

-Here we add numbers to each cell so the players can easily distinguish it from one another.

-We also move the Board and Cell datatypes to it's own module
+Here I try to DRY by modifying the functions